obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Build a Bases view.md

 ## Step 2: Create and register the Bases view

-Once you have an empty plugin which can be built and loaded into Obsidian, you can start to add a Bases view.
+Once you have an empty plugin which can be built and loaded into Obsidian, you can begin building a Bases view.
 Start with a view that statically displays "Hello World".

 ```TypeScript
 export const ExampleViewType = 'example-view';